openfaas/openfaas.github.io/_posts/2023-08-18-production-faas-linode.md

 You can find a list of companies and their use-cases in the [ADOPTERS file](https://github.com/openfaas/faas/blob/master/ADOPTERS.md), however this is only a very small sub-set of users.

-> Disclosure: at the time of writing, Linode sponsors the OpenFaaS homepage and provides credits for testing the OpenFaaS project.
+> Disclosure: at the time of writing, [Linode](https://www.linode.com/openfaas?utm_source=openfaas&utm_medium=web&utm_campaign=sponsorship) sponsors the OpenFaaS homepage and provides credits for testing the OpenFaaS project.
 This article was commissioned by Linode/Akamai.

+New customers can get [free credit with Linode](https://www.linode.com/openfaas?utm_source=openfaas&utm_medium=web&utm_campaign=sponsorship) to try out this tutorial.

 ## The 10,000 ft overview